joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/31/crosswords/wordle-review-1078.html

 **A Matter of Survival as South Asia’s Heat Wave Reaches 127 Degrees**\
 `Pakistan and India are sweltering.
-For the many laborers who can’t afford to miss a day’s pay, “It’s a choice between working and collapsing from the heat.”`\
+For laborers, not working because of the extreme temperatures can mean not eating.`\
 https://nytimes.com/2024/05/31/world/asia/pakistan-india-heat-wave.html

 **Inflation Ticks Up in the Eurozone**\